winash/overload/README.md

 # Overload #

+## TODO ##
+- Provide async support
+- Run the script using the bundled jmeter
+- Publish load reports
+- Provide a run script

 Overload is a tool to generate and run jmeter scripts in a declarative fashion

  A simple load test plan looks like this